sendgrid/sendgrid-subscription-widget/Readme.md

 ## Development
 [Thanks for considering developing this plugin further](http://static.fjcdn.com/pictures/You_9d84b5_503544.png)!
 If you make major changes please also write tests for them.
 This plugin uses Grunt to do all the heavy lifting of minifying and naming things.

-By default `grunt` will compile to the `build/` directory, this will allow you to develop and write tests.
-To compile for distribution use `grunt --dist`.
+By default `grunt` will compile to the `build/` directory, this will allow you to develop easily.
+To compile for testing use `grunt --test`, for distribution use `grunt --dist`.

 Please give me a shout if you have any questions.